-The fact that ABS objects seem to be exceptional in Inuktitut requires an analysis that isolates this particular combination of case and argument position from the others in the language (e.g.

-ABS subject, MOD object).
+The fact that ABS objects seem to be exceptional in Inuktitut requires an analysis that isolates this particular combination of case and argument position from the others in the language (e.g. ABS subject, MOD object).
 Now observe that ABS objects happen to be the only nominals cross-referenced by object agreement morphology.
 I propose that this is the relevant factor, and the semantic asymmetry arises because object-referencing morphology in Inuktitut is underlyingly pronominal clitic doubling.
 In contrast, because Kalaallisut lacks these semantic asymmetries, I conclude that the surface-equivalent morphemes in Kalaallisut expone genuine object φ -agreement.

-The kinds of effects observed in Inuktitut are robustly attested cross-linguistically: clitic doubling languages generally forbid clitic doubling of non-referential, non-specific objects, including negative indefinites, but require clitic doubling of referential (i.e. D-linked) or specific objects (e.g. Suñer, 1988; Dobrovie-Sorin, 1990; Franks and Rudin, 2005; Kramer, 2014; Baker and Kramer, 2016, to appear).
-Examples from Romanian are provided in (14).
+The kinds of effects observed in Inuktitut are robustly attested cross-linguistically: clitic doubling languages generally forbid clitic doubling of non-referential, non-specific objects, including negative indefinites, but require clitic doubling of referential (i.e. D-linked) or specific objects (e.g. Suñer, 1988; Dobrovie-Sorin, 1990; Franks and Rudin, 2005; Kramer, 2014; Baker and Kramer, 2016, 2018).
+Examples from Romanian are provided in (14).17

-- (14) a. pe cine (l-)ai văzut PE who him-have (you) seen 'Who did you see?' - b. nu (l-)am văzut pe nimeni not him-I.have seen PE nobody 'I didn't see anyone.' - c. pe care (l-)ai văzut PE which him-have (you) seen 'Which one did you see?'
-(Dobrovie-Sorin, 1990)
+- (14) a. pe cine (l-)ai văzut PE who him-have (you) seen 'Who did you see?'
+(Non-D-linked wh-phrase; no doubling) - b. nu (I-)am văzut pe nimeninot him-I.have seen PE nobody 'I didn't see anyone.'
+(Negative indefinite; no doubling) - c. pe care (l-)ai văzut

+PE which him-have (you) seen

+'Which one did you see?'